That first cuddle with your new baby is a magical time, but did you know it’s also an important time for your health and the health of your newborn?

 What is skin-to-skin contact?

-Mum’s bare chest is the perfect place for a new baby to recover from the stress of being born.
+A mother’s bare chest is the perfect place for a new baby to recover from the stress of being born.
 It is a warm, comforting and peaceful place to begin life in the outside world.

 Unless there’s a need for immediate medical intervention, the majority of babies should be able to rest on their mother’s chest for at least an hour after their birth.